Death of Jaryd Atadero: Disappearance

-In October of 1999, Allyn was staying with his two children in the Poudre River Resort, a commercial hotel owned by Allyn and his twin brother, Arlyn Atadero.
+In October 1999, Allyn was staying with his two children in the Poudre River Resort, a commercial hotel owned by Allyn and his twin brother, Arlyn Atadero.
 Jaryd and Josallyn were anxious to go on an excursion to the nearby state fish hatchery with members of the Christian Singles Network group, something that Allyn had initially been reluctant about, but when the group said they would only be going to the hatchery, he consented, trusting the group to keep their word.
 At some point during the hatchery trip, the 11 members of the group plus Josallyn and Jaryd decided to take an early afternoon hike up the Big South Trail, 15 miles west of the resort.
 It is unclear why this decision was made, although Allyn noted that the beautiful weather may have been a factor, stating that it was "one of those gorgeous fall bluebird days in the mountains of Colorado."
 Reports vary widely on the exact events that occurred on the trail leading up to Jaryd's disappearance.
 It is generally declared that the group split into faster and slower-paced groups on the trail, and that Jaryd ran ahead of the group he was with.
-The boy reportedly stopped to chat with two fishermen, who told investigators that they didn’t think much about Jaryd being alone, since they had seen the Christian Singles Network group about 50 to 80 feet down the trail, unaware that Jaryd was not related to any of them.
+The boy reportedly stopped to chat with two fishermen, who told investigators that they didn’t think much about Jaryd being alone, since they had seen a group about 50 to 80 feet down the trail, unaware that Jaryd was not related to any of them.
 The last the fishermen saw of Jaryd, he was walking rapidly up the trail near adjacent campsites.